Weekend in Graz Austria | Graz City Break itinerary

 Day Trips from Graz

 Without a doubt, Graz is one of Austria’s most beautiful cities.
-Its historic core, rich cultural climate and refreshingly young atmosphere make it a dream destination for many travel enthusiasts.
+Its historic core, surrounding countryside, rich cultural climate and refreshingly young atmosphere make it a dream destination for many travel enthusiasts.

 How to Get There